 - There has been an increase in aggregate life expectancy, a trend expected to continue.
 On a personal basis, this means you are more likely to live for many years even after retirement.
 Therefore, you need to save enough funds that will sustain you then.

 - No one works forever.
 You may feel think that you will keep working until your last days.
 That is a dream that might not come true.
 The fact is, it is impossible to be highly productive your whole life.
 As you advance in age, you will slow down and some things will be difficult for you.
 So then, the desire to work your whole life should never be an excuse for not saving.
 Besides, life has a lot of turns.
 A situation may arise and force you to retire earlier than expected.
 Where will you turn to in case you did not save?

 - There are possibilities of facing a lot of obstacles in the future compared to the past or present.
 It is important to be optimistic and live by faith that everything will be okay in the future.
-Nevertheless, this is not something to bank on.
+If you learn more about personal finance management, you can be better equipped to plan, invest, and retire comfortably.
+Because just having faith that everything will be okay is not something to bank on.
 The future is never guaranteed and that is why it is important to save for retirement.
 This is not meant to discourage optimism, but rather to demonstrate the significance of saving.

 - Eliminate the chances of relying on your family.
 It is not a good thing to depend on children.
 Once you retire, you do not have to be someone’s responsibility, not even any of your family members.

 There are so many reasons why you need to save for retirement.
 This is a serious matter and you should always make it a top priority.
 But then how much should you save annually?
 This question leads us to the next part of our discussion.